noritada/grib-rs/README.md

 Usage: gribber [COMMAND]

 Commands:
-  decode   Export decoded data
-  info     Show identification information inspect  Inspect and describes the data structure list     List surfaces contained in the data help     Print this message or the help of the given subcommand(s)
+  completions  Generate shell completions for your shell to stdout decode       Export decoded data info         Show identification information inspect      Inspect and describes the data structure list         List surfaces contained in the data help         Print this message or the help of the given subcommand(s)

 Options:
-  -h, --help     Print help information
+  -h, --help     Print help
-  -V, --version  Print version information
+  -V, --version  Print version
 ```

 Note that binaries exported from `gribber decode --big-endian` use `0x7fc00000` as a missing value, although those from `wgrib` use `0x6258d19a`.